Hypothesis Test and Confidence Analysis with Wasserstein Distance on General Dimension: Applications to Hypothesis Test

-\end{theorem} Note that the proposed two-sample test is conservative unlike the one-sample test, due to the triangle inequality to measure the distribution of $W(\mu_n,\nu_n)$.
-Also, similar to the one-sample test, we can develop a confidence interval which asymptotically contains $W(\mu,\nu)$.
+\end{theorem} We note that the proposed two-sample test is conservative unlike the one-sample test, due to the triangle inequality in measuring the distribution of {$W_1(\mu_n,\nu_n)$}.
+Furthermore, similar to the one-sample test, we can develop an asymptotically valid confidence interval.